ItsKingzman/Kepler/README.md

 I was able to clean my data and I have a deeper understanding of it as well.
 I was able to implement logistic regression as well as k-means clustering.
 I struggled a little with the plotting of certain things.
 The names of the attributes were a little confusing so I changed them into something more readable and got rid of the ones with NaN values.
 Figuring out the correlation matrix was very tough and took me about 2 days to implement.
 I also made a histogram expressing what spectral classes the stars are in.
 I also created a scatterplot that shows the stellar surface gravity (stellar_surf_gravity) vs. stellar radius (stellar_radius), depicting each star in its color.
 I had fun creating a 3D scatterplot that shows the Gravity vs. Temperature vs. Radius.

-For my next target, I want to try to find out which planets are habitable (Often called Goldilocks planets).
+For my final task, I was able to find planets that are habitable (Often called Goldilocks planets).